diyscif/diyscif/scif-thesis.md

 If used at all, microphone jamming systems should function supplementally to a PED policy.
 A PED policy controls and limits the portable electronic devices allowed in the SCIF.
-It is especially useful when untrusted individuals are allowed entry to the SCIF to participate in discussions within. [@ics-705-ts, pp. 68-72]
+It is especially useful when untrusted individuals are allowed entry to the SCIF to participate in discussions within it. [@ics-705-ts, pp. 68-72]

 ## Electromagnetic/TEMPEST Shielding